waliullah-marjan/DesignPatterns/README.md

  - Strive for loosely coupled designs between objects that interact.

+## Decorator Pattern (Behavioral)

+The Decorator Pattern attaches additional responsibilities to an object dynamically, Decorators provide a flexible alternative to subclassing for extending functionality.

+#### Design Principles applied:

+ - Classes should be open for extension, but closed for modification.

 **NOTE:** The examples used in this repository are from the book "Head First Design Patterns".